Illustar0/PowerToysRunEnhance/readme.md

 [settings]
 # It depends on your system language.
 If the system language is English, then it should be ‘Search’.
 searchWindowName = "搜索"
+# Your PowerToys Run hotkey.
 powerToysRunHotKey = "alt+space"
+# Whether to automatically focus on the PowerToys Run window after opening it.
+autoFocus = true
 ```

 ## Licence